-If the battery becomes run-down, recharge it as soon as possible.
+If the battery runs down, recharge it as soon as possible.
 Overcharging the battery can be just as detrimental to its life as running it down too far.

-USB Accessory Receptacles
+USB Accessory Receptacles (Option)

-Your boat is equipped with two (2) USB ports.
+Your boat may be equipped with one or more USB ports.
 They are located on the dash panel.
 (See pg.
 49, Diagram 15)